micmejia/bible-dump/AMPC/Isaiah/Isa 14.md

-How have you fallen from heaven, O [^b]light-bringer _and_ daystar, son of the morning!
+How have you fallen from heaven, O light-bringer _and_ daystar, son of the morning!
 How you have been cut down to the ground, you who weakened _and_ laid low the nations [O blasphemous, satanic king of Babylon!]